TrevBot17/Capstone/README.md

 ## App

 Run `app.py` (or `app.ipynb`) to build the search engine webpage running on your local machine.
-This Notebook interacts with the `search_engine.py` script, so make sure to have that script in the same directory.
+This script interacts with the `search_engine.py` script, so make sure to have that script in the same directory.

 ## Evaluation